simhaonline/Smart.Framework/README.md

 The primary goal of Smart.Framework is to provide a very fast and responsive web framework.
 Thus, Smart.Framework provides the best balance between acceptable coding and performance.

-So, it is a very light and fast PHP / Javascript web framework.
+So, it is a very light, fast and reach featured PHP / Javascript web framework.
+The ultra high level software architecture of this web framework allows it to deliver a paradox:
-The paradox is that it have more built-in features than the well-known frameworks like Zend Framework 2 or Symfony 2 but is 2x ...
-9x faster in the terms of requests / second, so it can serve many million users per day.
+* it have more default built-in features than the well-known frameworks compared with Zend Framework, Symfony or Laravel
+* it delivers much more performance being between 3x to 9x faster (as requests / second) compared with Zend Framework, Symfony or Laravel
+Thus this is a web framework that can really serve many million users per day with a single server !
+When used with SQL / Non-SQL Databases and combined with In-Memory DB like Redis or Memcache it beats Varnish in many aspects:
+* delivers ~ the same speed as Varnish but allows granulary level caching policy of zones in controllers
+* works also with HTTPS (Varnish does not)
+* caching policies can be controlled to expire based on content / GET or POST variables INPUT even with changing COOKIES

 #### Demo:
 http://demo.unix-world.org/smart-framework/